JFronny/UpTool2/README.md

   - `Hash` The files SHA256 Hash
   - `Icon` The apps icon, (optional)
   - `MainFile` Main binary, used for starting, (optional)
+  - `Platform` The platform this works on (optional, defaults to current)
 ## Package layout
   - `Install.bat` The script for installing the app
   - `Remove.bat` The script for removing the app